-Similarly, the Company has not adopted, via the approval of any statutory provision or other measures adopted by the Company, rules or regulations designed to prevent the success of takeover bids.
+Similarly, the Company has not adopted, via the approval of any statutory provisions or other measures adopted by the Company, rules or regulations designed to prevent the success of takeover bids.

-Likewise, there are no statutory provisions limiting the number of votes that can be held or exercised by a single shareholder, individually or in conjunction with other shareholders.
+Likewise, there are no statutory provisions limiting the number of votes that can be held or exercised by a single shareholder, individually or together with other shareholders.